hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

 ### Validate your HTML

 If HTML is not valid it will cause parsing issues for assistive technology (among other side-effects).
-Many accessibility auditing plugins (like AXE) will check for invalid HTML alongside accessiblity issues.
+Many accessibility auditing plugins (like AXE) will check for invalid HTML alongside accessibility issues.

 Read more about this at [How to Meet Parsing](https://www.w3.org/WAI/WCAG21/quickref/#parsing).